 Ex-officio members serve as a function of their positions within City government to foster successful collaboration between FPAC appointed members and the City.
 They do not have the power to vote on Council action items, but they can and do occupy leadership roles in FPAC as subcommittee chairs.
 Membership can vary over time depending on FPAC’s subcommittees and priorities, but the City departments and agencies that participate most frequently include the Mayor’s Office of Sustainability, the Philadelphia Department of Public Health, Philadelphia Parks & Recreation, the Philadelphia Water Department, the Philadelphia City Planning Commission, and the Streets Department.

 Subcommittee members serve as volunteers on the subcommittee level where much of FPAC’s policy recommendation and implementation work occurs.
 There are no requirements or formal processes involved in becoming a subcommittee member, since all of FPAC’s subcommittee meetings are open to the public and welcome new participants.
 However, most subcommittee members commit to attending monthly subcommittee meetings and completing project-related tasks between each meeting.
 Subcommittee membership therefore includes FPAC appointed and ex-officio members, as well as interested and engaged community members.

 Staff members support the work of subcommittees, fundraise for FPAC, and coordinate the Council’s meetings and general operations.
-FPAC is currently supported by a full-time manager and an AmeriCorps VISTA.
+FPAC is currently supported by a full-time manager.